pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 If you want to import data for a **single event**, navigate to :navpath:Your event → :fa3-bank: Bank transfer:.
 This will also take you to a page titled "Import bank data".
 The two pages are very similar, but one is located on the event level and the other is located on the organizer level.
-Regardless which option you choose, the process is the same from here on out.
+Regardless of which option you choose, the process is the same from here on out.

 Click the :btn:Browse…: button and select the export file for upload.